day8/re-frame/docs/Interceptors.md

 ### What's In The Pipeline?

 Data.
-It flows through being progressively transformed.
+It flows through the pipeline being progressively transformed.

 Fine.
 But what data?